LBcoding/ranking-kNN-imputation/README.md

 # Usage details
     class rkNN_imputer.rkNN rkNN (estimator=MultiSURF (), k=None)

+Parameters:

-Parameters: estimator: object, optional (default=MultiSURF)
+estimator: object, optional (default=MultiSURF)

-...........The base estimator that ranks features for the selection of the most informative attributes for nearest neighbour ...........determination.
+(The base estimator that ranks features for the selection of the most informative attributes for nearest neighbour determination.
 Any ranking algorithm is suitable.
-Preferred choices, ReliefF-based algorithms (as in the Rebate package).
+Preferred choices, ReliefF-based algorithms (as in the Rebate package)).

-...........k: integer, optional (default=None)
+k: integer, optional (default=None)

-...........The number of k-neighbours to consider to impute the missing value.
+(The number of k-neighbours to consider to impute the missing value.
 If = None the number is autoamtically optimized.
-...........For values of k > number of instances, the method is equal to mean imputation.
+For values of k > number of instances, the method is equal to mean imputation).

 Attributes: